aimunizamry93-hub/aimunizamry/README.md

 # Hello, I'm Aimuni Zamry
 <a href="https://www.linkedin.com/in/aimunizamry/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

-## Objective
+## About Me

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I have 2 years of experience in IT Support, specializing in troubleshooting, system maintenance, and user support.
+Currently, I am upskilling in Cloud and Networking, focusing on hands-on projects using AWS and practical labs to strengthen my technical skills.
+I am actively building real-world projects to transition into a Cloud or IT Support Engineer role.

 ## Projects